IT-Berater/pomutils/README.md

           -r, --ruleset
              The ruleset to use when you merge poms.
 If you don't specify a ruleset, a default ruleset will be used.
 Default is ProjectAndParentVersionRule with our strategy.
+		* -sg, --skipGit
+			 Skip git merge for the remainder of the pom.
+This means only the project versions will be altered.

     replace      Updates the parent version and/or the project version in the given pom.xml
       Usage: replace [options]